ennywnad/ward-watch/README.md

 - 👪 **The Parents** - Terrified.
 Well-meaning.
 Read one article on WebMD.
 Will ask you 47 questions about why that machine is beeping.
 (It's always beeping.
 That's what machines do.
 Welcome to the NICU.)

+- 🧹 **Floor Cleaner Guy** - Moves straight across the room with his giant machine.
+Cannot be dismissed.
+Creates a NOISE FIELD - stand too close and your sanity drains fast.
+Just... let him pass.

+- 👨‍⚕️ **"Medical" Family Member** - "I'm a vet, so..."
+No. Just no. More persistent than regular family.
+Will argue with you about WebMD articles.

+- 🤢 **Sick Visitor** - Has a cold.
+Sneezes everywhere.
+Can't be dismissed if your sanity is low because you "can't deal with this right now."

+- 📸 **Photographer** - Takes flash photos that wake up sleeping babies.
+Parents want memories.
+You want them to leave.

+- 👔 **Too-Early Attending** - Shows up for rounds at 6:45 AM.
+You must stand near them while they round or your sanity drains.
+Fast.

 - 🎁 **Admin "Wellness" Gifts** - A rock.
 A pen.
 A single pizza party for 47 staff members.
 Morale will continue until beatings improve.
 Actually *damages* your sanity because you know what would help?
 Adequate staffing.

+- 📧 **Mandatory Training Email** - "DUE TODAY" - Freezes you in place for 1 second while you contemplate whether you should just quit. -20 Sanity.
+- ❌ **Missing Supplies** - The cabinet is empty again.
+Who keeps taking all the wipes? -15 Sanity.
+- ⚠️ **Broken Equipment** - Creates an urgent alarm sound.
+Of course it's broken.
+Everything is broken. -10 Sanity.

 ### The Babies